Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - Logical, predictable, and consistent reading order and navigation elements; and,

-- Compatibility with personal assistive hardware and software like screen readers and alternate input devices.
+- Compatibility with personal assistive hardware and software like alternate input devices and screen readers.

 Recognizing Markham’s rich spoken language diversity, key information and resources were published in plain English, French, Traditional and Simplified Chinese, Farsi, Punjabi, Tamil, and Urdu.
 The website was also integrated with Google Translate to allow users to convert published content into their preferred language from a selection of over 100 different language options.